oOSoulstormOo/Projet-7_Chic-Dressing_Formation_Dev/wp-content/plugins/social-warfare/readme.txt

 > "This is by far the best looking social sharing plugin I have seen on the net!"<br>
 > David Foster, Online Personality

-= Social Proof =
-Proudly display how many times your content has been shared-- **even tweet counts (with a _Social Warfare - Pro_ license)**!
-Social Proof is a powerful psychological tool that has been proven to influence even more shares.

-We use the social network API endpoints to ensure that the most accurate share counts are always displayed.

 = Popular Posts Widget based on Social Share Counts = Wouldn't you love to show what your most popular posts are based on the number of social shares they've received?
 Social Warfare allows you to do just that.